Three Ukrainian soldiers killed in further clashes in the east

 "The vehicle was ambushed.
 In the course of the fighting one serviceman was killed and three were wounded," it said in a statement.

-Separately, two soldiers were killed and six wounded when their armored vehicle was blown up by a landmine near Chervona Zorya, near Donetsk, it said.
+Separately, two soldiers were killed and six wounded when their armoured vehicle was blown up by a landmine near Chervona Zorya, near Donetsk, it said.

 Buoyed by the success in Slaviansk, President Petro Poroshenko is pressing forward with a military offensive against the rebels who are appealing, apparently in vain, for help from Russia, though they say they are recruiting new fighters from among the local population.